-- Colchicine is being used in a clinical trial for patients with COVID-19 (coronavirus).
+Colchicine has been used in clinical trials for patients with COVID-19.

-- The trial is to find out whether short-term treatment with colchicine will reduce lung complications and the rate of death in COVID-19 patients.
+The trials have been to find out whether short-term treatment with colchicine will reduce lung complications, length of hospital stays and the rate of death in COVID-19 patients.

 What is Colchicine?

-Colchicine is inexpensive medication that has been in use in the United States since 1969.
+Colchicine is an inexpensive anti-inflammatory medication that has been in use in the United States since 1969.

-Colchicine will be used for its anti inflammatory effects when treating COVID-19.
-By reducing the excessive inflammation, it is hoped that the body’s immune system will be able to fight coronavirus, and reduce the complications of pneumonia, organ failure and death
+- Colchicine was trialled for its anti-inflammatory effects when treating COVID-19.
+By reducing the excessive inflammation, it was hoped that the body’s immune system will be able to fight coronavirus, and reduce the complications of pneumonia, organ failure and death

 Is Colchicine an approved medicine by the FDA?